 Secondary water filter: (if so equipped)

 The secondary (cartridge) water filter supplies water to the refrigerator and the drinking faucet (if so equipped).
-This filter is typically located at the utility center, right corner.
+This filter is typically located at the utility center.
+RV antifreeze and sanitizer will damage the water filter cartridge.
+The water pu-